hamstie/meanwell-bic2mqtt/README.md

  - After all enable the pid controller and configure the P-I-D parameter of the pid

 # Examples
-Example code to control battery charging and discharging with cbic2200.py depending on the electricity meter.
+Example code to control battery charging and discharging with cbic2200.py depending on the electricity smart-meter grid-power.

 **All scripts are without any warranty.
 Use at your own risk**